Mz004/Mz004/README.md

   🎓 I'm currently a student at ***Seneca Polytechnic***, driven by a passion for programming and building projects.
 I'm constantly learning, exploring new technologies, and striving to grow as a developer. 🚀

 </div>
-  🌱 <strong>Currently Learning: </strong>Java for Desktop application development along with enhancing my web development skills.
+  🌱 <strong>Currently Learning: </strong>Data Science for AI/ML along with enhancing my web development skills.

 ---